koaning/thismonth.rocks/README.md

 ## New to Github?

+There's a small tutorial below but we've also made [a video](https://vimeo.com/399993277).

 If you're logged into a github account then these are the steps that you need to follow.

 First you need to navigate to `thismonth.rocks/src/ideas`.
 You should see a screenshot like below.
 You can create a new file if you want to add a card to the webpage.